rubanaaz/student-rubanaaz-100daycoding/README.md

 📌 Day 13 :Student Mark

 Problem Statement:The array name,marks , works as a pointer which stores the base address of that array.
 In other words,marks contains the address where marks is stored in the memory.

+📌 Day 14: Bitwise Operators

+Problem Statement: In this task, you'll work with logical bitwise operators.
+Data is stored in binary form, where 1 represents true and 0 represents false.
+Logical operators in C compare the bits of two numbers and return either 1 (true) or 0 (false) for each bit checked.